Deathmax/deathmax.github.io/_posts/2015-07-23-brave-frontier---update-notes---thu-jul-23-2015.md

 * **UBB**: Cost: 30BC/108DC - 18 Hit 1000% AoE (ATK+100), 2 turn Shield (20000 HP 3500 DEF), 3 turn +50% BB Fill Rate, 30% chance for -80% ATK or DEF

 * Due to timing issues, none of the BB buffs apply on attack.

+* **7\* Lore**: *When the demigods of Athensphere proved to be beyond control, the old Gods cast the entire civilization into the Void, flinging their world into chaos.
+Cut off from all reinforcements, Gazia deployed a massive mechanical Leviathan to hunt Tridon down while he was vulnerable.
+The weakened Tridon was swallowed into the belly of the beast, where he became its prisoner and his powers were sealed.
+Tridon refused to surrender and give up hope, so he bid his time and slowly drained power off the Leviathan.
+After countless days passed siphoning power from the beast, Tridon unleashed all of the power he had accumulated.
+From within the Leviathan sprouted a three-headed Hydra made of pure energy.
+Using his newfound power, Tridon reduced the Leviathan into a mangled heap.
+Realizing his potential, a spark ignited within Tridon's soul.
+He realized that he could end the war...and perhaps lead Athensphere into a new age of glory.*

 ##Others